bblack16/cli_chef/README.md

 ### The Menu

-Cookbook has a method called _men_ which prints out a list of all recipes with descriptions and details as well as all ingredients and their descriptions and details.
+Cookbook has a method called _menu_ which prints out a list of all recipes with descriptions and details as well as all ingredients and their descriptions and details.
 It is constructed to be somewhat of a --help page for the wrapper.

 ## Examples